mosaicml/composer/docs/source/getting_started/installation.rst

 Our dockerfile has Ubuntu 18.04, Python 3.8.0, PyTorch 1.9.0, and CUDA 11.1.1, and has been tested to work with GPU-based instances on AWS, GCP, and Azure. ``Pillow-SIMD`` is installed by default in our docker image.

-Please see the ``README`` in the docker area for additional details.
+Please see the ``README`` in the docker folder for additional details.

 Verification